Coral bells / alumroot

 Heuchera sanguinea

 Coral bells / alumroot (Heuchera sanguinea) is a groundcover suited to the Colorado Front Range.
-It matures to about 8–18 in tall and 12–18 in wide, needs medium water, and prefers part to shade.
+It matures to about 8–18 in tall and 12–18 in wide, needs medium water, and prefers partial shade to dappled sun.
 Foliage cultivars in every color from caramel to near-black.
 Slender flower spikes attract hummingbirds.

 At a glance